DavidShenJingtao/tp/docs/DeveloperGuide.md

 ### Planned enhancements

-- Allow TAs to be assigned to multiple sessions simultaneously while keeping students restricted to one session.
-(Not implemented yet; requires data model and command updates.)
+**Multi‑session assignment for TAs**
+- What: Allow a user to be associated with multiple sessions (e.g., `s:F1 s:F2`) or store a list of sessions.
+- Why: Many TAs can teach more than one session.
+Similarly a user can exist in multiple sessions: one session for lab group and one session for tutorial group.
+- Status: Planned for a future release.

+**Role‑based listing: `listrole`**
+- What: List people by role (e.g., `student`, `ta`, `instructor`, `staff`).
+- Why: Quickly find and contact specific groups, (e.g. contacting instructor)
+- Status: Planned for a future release.

 ### Glossary